cjerdonek/molt/README.md

 Requirements
 ------------

 Molt requires Python 2.7.
-Support for Python 3.x is planned for addition.
+Support for Python 3.x is planned.
 Since Molt is a development tool, there are no plans to add support for Python 2.6 or earlier.